 Welcome to ISU!

 Central Academic Advising (CAA) at ISU is here to serve all freshmen.
 You will be receiving emails from CAA throughout your first two years at ISU.
-Please read them and take advantage of the information!
+Check your ISU Email address often to take advantage of information.

 Freshmen are new to college life and are naturally unfamiliar with the expectations, procedures, and even terminology they encounter.
 Sometimes, the whole process feels a little intimidating and overwhelming.
 As the director of CAA, I invite you to contact me or any CAA advisor for assistance during this exciting transition to university life.
 CAA is staffed with both professional and peer advisors who understand university requirements and will help guide you.